igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

-* Show % of map travelled in status screen
 * Add a base price to certain items (e.g. clothes shouldn't be too cheap, yo. heels and flippers are expensive items).
 * Weird bug where leaving a building sets you in the middle of nowhere?? (most likely env x,y is updated for overground, not last floor)
 * Character interaction should not show intent in thought bubble, but have a subtle tip in conversation (e.g. slurrrr when drunk, drop hints in conversation)